tmelot2/coding-challenge-r/readme.md

 ## Input Format

-- Input should be comma delimited list of positive integers, negative numbers are invalid.
+- Input should be comma delimited list of positive integers, negative numbers will cause an error.
 	- Can optionally use newline character `\n` as a delimiter.
 	- Can optionally use a 1-character custom delimiter.
 Format: `//{delimiter}\n{numbers}`
 	- On MacOS, use newlines with this syntax: